liubin06/DPL/README.md

 ## Acknowledgements
-We extend our appreciation to [DCL](https://github.com/chingyaoc/DCL) whose prior work has laid the foundation for this study.
-Their work has inspired us to advance research on debiasing pairwise loss.
+We extend our appreciation to [DCL](https://github.com/chingyaoc/DCL) that inspired us to advance research on debiasing pairwise loss.